1966-2024 Bleeding Maize and Blue

 He was not a bit like the other Army chaplains.
 He often circulated around tables at lunch or supper and talked with guys.
 He enlisted me to conduct weekly religion classes for the local eighth graders.
 They did not like me very much.
 Their previous teacher had taken them bowling, and they wanted me to do the same.
 I put the kibosh on that ideas.
 I only had four or five weeks with them and a syllabus.
 Besides, I did not have the wherewithal to take them anywhere.

 Off of the base: The chaplain invited me up to his house once.
 We listened to a few of his albums, including Bernstein’s Mass.
 Then he drove me back to the base.
+Don’t read too much into this.
+It was an innocent evening.

 This is a Yelp map of the ten best bars near Romulus.
 The closest, #3, is the Golden Buck Restaurant in Ovid, which has a small bar area.

 I left the base one other time.
 A bunch of us went to a bar in Romulus.
 It might have been the bar in Romulus.
-It had a coin-operated pool table.
-People‐some locals, some soldiers‐were playing nine-ball on it.
+It featured a coin-operated pool table.
+People—some locals, some soldiers—were playing nine-ball on it.
 I watched, but I had no intention of spending money to lose at nine-ball.
 I could do that for free at SEAD.

 I sipped a beer and sat around talking to some of the MPs.
 It killed an evening, which was the objective of any activity on SEAD in the winter.
 It was not enjoyable enough to merit a return trip.